dubslaff/FeatCause/README.md

  - _-r_ to run all experiments
  - _-t_ to get run time measurements for all experiments, can only be used after running all experiments once
  - _-m_ to run multiple experiments in parallel, one for each thread of the system
+ - _-f_ to run fscore computations for uncertain effect sets

 To execute the runner, espresso has to be located in the same directory as the *evaluation_runner.py*.
 **Make sure to unzip *examples.zip*** before you run the *evaluation_runner.py*.